typelevel/Laika/docs/introduction/architecture.md

   It is basically just a merge of two trees consisting of case classes.
 The use of templates is optional, so this step may get skipped.

 * `Render` is the final render step.
-Currently supported out of the box are HTML, EPUB, PDF, XSL-FO and AST, the latter visualizing the document AST for debugging purposes.
+Supported out of the box are HTML, EPUB, PDF, XSL-FO and AST, the latter visualizing the document AST for debugging purposes.
 Like with the rewrite step, the entire renderer can be replaced by a custom one, or an existing one can customized based on a partial function that deals with specific node types only.